St. Helen's, Booterstown: Hotel

-The house is part of Radisson Hotels who have kept many of the original decorative features.
+The Radisson Blu St Helen's hotel in south Co Dublin was acquired by the Scally family in 2024.
+The house is now part of the Hayfield Family Collection who have kept many of the original decorative features.

 The meeting rooms listed below are named after notable past owners and local history.

 The Jacobean room which is decorated in the Jacobean style.